almin/almin/docs/tutorial/counter/README.md

 }
 ```

-So, `IncrementalCounterUseCase` dispatch "IncrementalCounterUseCase" payload.
+So, `IncrementalCounterUseCase` dispatch "increment" payload.

 ## UseCase -> **Store** received

-Next, We want to add the feature that can received "IncrementalCounterUseCase" payload to `CounterStore`.
+Next, We want to add the feature that can received "increment" payload to `CounterStore`.

 A class inherited `Store` has `this.onDispatch(function(payload){});` method.